Like many women who’ve had abortions, you may still hope to become a mother one day.

 - Avoid getting pregnant for at least 6 months after having an abortion.
 Abstaining from sexual intercourse is the best way to avoid pregnancy.

 - If you’d like to try to conceive, see your gynecologist for tests and possible treatments to improve your chances of becoming pregnant and carrying the baby to term.

 Are you coping with the emotional effects of a recent abortion?

-Contact us at Mosaic PHC.
+Contact us at Mosaic Health.
 We offer resources to help you find hope and healing after abortion.